bmcloughlin/bmcloughlin.github.io/_posts/2015-03-04-DelegateEvolution.md

 ---
 layout: post
-title:Evolution of the C# Delegate
+title: Evolution of the C# Delegate
 ---

 After some recent technical conversations I was prompted to create some notes on delegates and how they have changed through the evolution of the C# language.